Skip to content

 WaitForFirstConsumerZone-specific storage (EBS, GCE PD, Azure Disk), local storage

-Pause and predict: You have a StorageClass with volumeBindingMode: Immediate for AWS EBS.
+Pause and predict: you have a StorageClass with volumeBindingMode: Immediate for AWS EBS.
 A developer creates a PVC, and a PV is immediately provisioned in us-east-1a.
 The scheduler then places the pod on a node in us-east-1b.
-What happens when the pod tries to start?
-How would changing the binding mode prevent this?
+Decide what error category you would investigate first, then explain how changing the binding mode prevents the mismatch.

 apiVersion: storage.k8s.io/v1